Browns–Ravens rivalry: 1995–1998: Modell moves his organization to Baltimore

-1999–2007 Browns rejoined the NFL
+1999–2007: Browns resume play

-The Browns returned to the NFL as an expansion team in 1999.
+The Browns returned to the NFL (effectively as an expansion team) in 1999.
 The two teams first met on the field on September 26 at Baltimore's PSINet Stadium, a 17–10 Ravens win.

 In 2000, the Ravens won Super Bowl XXXV, leaving a bitter taste for Browns fans.
 Some in the Ohio media believed that had the Browns not moved to Baltimore five years earlier, it would be the Browns claiming their first-ever Super Bowl title.

 The Browns collected their first win of the rivalry on October 21, 2001.
 The Browns' defense had seven sacks and three takeaways on their way to a 24–14 victory.
 The Browns would complete the sweep of their rivals with a 27–17 win later that season.

 On April 8, 2004, Modell sold the controlling interest of the Ravens to then-minority owner Steve Bisciotti.
 Despite relinquishing control of the Ravens, he was still hated in Cleveland, not only for relocating the Browns, but also for his firing of head coach Paul Brown in 1963.
 Some considered the Browns' relocation to have cost Modell a spot in the Pro Football Hall of Fame, which is located in Canton, Ohio, 60 miles south of Cleveland.
 Modell died in 2012, never returning to Cleveland after the move.
 The Browns were the only home team that did not commemorate Modell's death the following Sunday.
 The team opted not to do so at the request of David Modell, Art Modell's stepson, who feared that the announcement would be met with anger by Browns fans still upset about the move.

-2008–2018 The Harbaugh/Flacco era
+2008–2018: The Harbaugh/Flacco era

 Prior to the 2008 season, the Ravens hired John Harbaugh as head coach and drafted quarterback Joe Flacco in the first round.
 These two had an immediate impact on the rivalry as the Ravens would win the next eleven meetings.
 Overall, as of the 2020 season the Ravens are 21–4 against the Browns under Harbaugh.
 During this time, the Browns have had six different head coaches.

 The Ravens won their second Super Bowl in 2012.
 This compounded the bitterness some Browns fans had about Modell's move to Baltimore, as it could have been the Browns winning their second Super Bowl.
 However, there was far less outcry than in 2000 as Art Modell, who had died earlier that season, had sold the team years ago, and the only Browns-era holdover was GM Ozzie Newsome.